-In Indian, there are laws dealing with certain drugs which are the subject of monogrphs which follow.
-These monographs should be read subject to the restrictions imposed by these laws wherever applicable.
+In India there are laws dealing with drugs that are the subject of monographs which follow.
+These monographs should be read subject to the restrictions imposed by those laws wherever they are applicable.

-It is expendient that enquiry be made in each case in order to ensure that the provisions of the law are being complied with.
+It is expedient that enquiry be made in each case in order to ensure that the provisions of the law are being complied with.

-In general, the Drugs & Cosmetics Act, 1940 (Subsequently amended in 1964 and 1982), the Dangerous Drugs Act, 1930, the poisonous Act, 1999 and the rules framed there under should be consulted.
+In general, the Drugs & Cosmetics Act, 1940 (subsequently amended in 1964 and 1982), the Dangerous Drugs Act, 1930, the Poisonous Act, 1999 and the rules framed there under should be consulted.

 Under the Drugs and Cosmetics Act, the Unani Pharmacopoeia of India (U.P.I.)
-Part-I Vol. I is the book of Standards for single drugs included therein and the standards prescribed is the Unani Pharmacopoeia of India Part-I Vol. I would be official.
-It considered necessary these standards can be amended and the Chairman of Unani Pharmacopoeia Committee is authorised to issue such amendments.
-Wherever such amendments are made, the Unani Pharmacopoeia of India Part-I, Vol. I would be deemed to have been amended accordingly.
+Part-I Vol.VI is the book of standards for single drugs included therein and the standards prescribed in the Unani Pharmacopoeia of India Part-I Vol.-VI would be official.
+If considered necessary these standards can be amended and the Government of India, Ministry of Health & FW is authorized to issue such amendments.
+Wherever such amendments are made, the Unani Pharmacopoeia of India Part-I, Vol.-VI would be deemed to have been amended accordingly.